CCSDSPy/ccsdspy/docs/index.rst

 .. note:: The CCSDS space packet protocol is a not a self-describing data format.
           Context for how to interpret the file's bits must be provided.
-This information typically available from the flight software documentation.
+This information is typically available from the flight software documentation.

 Fixed Length Packets
 --------------------